smbowler/catstagram/README.md

 ## Part I: Preview index.html + Check for errors
-*Below you will find instructions on what TODO to build Catstagram.
+Below you will find instructions on what TODO to build Catstagram.
 Take each bulletpoint one by one.
-Work in Google Chrome*
+Work in Google Chrome Incognito.
+There are **nine** TODOs in Part I. Complete each one!

+#### TODO #0: Open an incognito window in Chrome.
+    * Click on the three dots in the top right corner of the browser window
+    * Select "Open Incognito Window"

-#### Todo #1: Investigate/Preview Index.html file
+#### TODO #1: Investigate/Preview Index.html file
     * Open the index.html file in Gitpod and look it over
     * Ask the questions:
         * Do I know what each of these lines of html do?